RAS-University/robotic-courses/docs/kinematics.md

 > *If the Python file isn't open, select your robot in the scene tree (left panel), right-click and choose **Edit controller**, or load it manually via Webots' text editor (right panel) `dobot_2025/controllers/dobot` folder and select your `.py` .*

-Once you've implemented all the "COMPLETE THIS LINE OF CODE" sections, click "Build" or "Save"(`CTRL+S`) to compile your project, and then start the simulation.
+Once you have implemented all the "COMPLETE THIS LINE OF CODE" sections, click "Build" or "Save"(`CTRL+S`) to compile your project, and then start the simulation.

 **Good luck and have fun!**

 <details markdown="1">
   <summary>Answer</summary>

-After you've attempted the exercise and want to verify your solution, you can download this file to check your answers and compare values:
+After you have attempted the exercise and want to verify your solution, you can download this file to check your answers and compare values:

 📁 [Answers_Dobot]({{ site.baseurl }}/assets/downloads/kinematics/dobot.py)